CoqHott/sProp/README.md

 # sProp

-The repository contains the companion code of the publication "Definitional Proof Irrelevance without K" (accepted at POPL' 19).
+The repository contains the companion code of the publication "Definitional Proof Irrelevance without K" (accepted at POPL '19).
 Below you can find the installation instructions for the appropriate versions of Coq and Agda required to check these examples.